Standard User Guide

 Shutting down your notebook/Noteable

 Shutting down your Noteable means that you are ending your current session.
 You can do this by clicking on the Noteable logo on the top right when you are on your launch page.
 This takes you back to the starting page where you chose the type of Notebook Server you wanted to use.
 If you click Shutdown here, you will end your session and any packages you installed will be lost.
+You can also return to the Launch Page from the Noteable menu.
+This can also be done from the Noteable menu.

 User Interface of Launch Page